Mathématique: Chapter 1

 “York.
 The U.K.”

-While it was relatively normal behavior to not remove one’s wedding ring, it was not normal behavior to imply that one’s deceased wife was still alive and in York when, actually, that was where she’d been buried.
-It was just this sort of pathological omission that had, historically, gotten him into trouble, but it was so much easier this way for everyone concerned.
-However.
-Lam seemed to know Jackson, and Jackson in turn knew that—fuck.
+While it was relatively normal behavior to wear a wedding ring after the death of a partner, it was less normal to imply that one’s deceased wife was still alive and in York when that was where she’d been buried.
+He was tempted to just fuckin’ go with it—except.
+Lam knew Jackson, and Jackson, in turn, knew—fuck.
 Fuck.

 “And she’s dead,” he added.